ivdpol/QuantifierComplexity/README.md

 # Quantifiers satisfying semantic universals are simpler

-This repository accompanies the following paper:
+This repository accompanies section 4 (Experiment 2: Language of Minimal Expression Length) in the following paper:
-* Iris van de Pol, Paul Lodder, Leendert van Maanen, Shane Steinert-Threlkeld, and Jakub Szymanik, *Quantifiers satisfying semantic universals are simpler*, Proceedings of the 43nd Annual Meeting of the Cognitive Science Society (CogSci 2021).
+* Iris van de Pol, Paul Lodder, Leendert van Maanen, Shane Steinert-Threlkeld, and Jakub Szymanik, *Quantifiers satisfying semantic universals have shorter minimal description length*, submitted.

 This project explores the complexity of quantifiers in the explanation of semantic universals, and compares these to earlier results on complexity (see [Van de Pol, Steinert-Threlkeld, Szymanik](https://cogsci.mindmodeling.org/2019/papers/0507/0507.pdf)) and learnability (see [Steinert-Threlkeld and Szymanik](https://semprag.org/index.php/sp/article/viewFile/sp.12.4/pdf)) in the explanation of semantic universals.
 In particular, we generate a large collection of quantifier expressions, based on a simple yet expressive grammar, and compute their complexities for two measures of complexity—minimal expression length and Lempel-Ziv (LZ) complexity—and whether they adhere to the universal properties of monotonicity, quantity, or conservativity.

 We find that the LZ complexity results do not scale up robustly with respect to earlier findings, and we find that in terms of minimal expression length, quantifiers satisfying semantic universals are less complex: they have a shorter minimal description length.
+These results suggest that the simplicity of quantifier meanings, in terms of their minimal description length, partially explains the presence of semantic universals in the domain of quantifiers.

-This repository contains all the code needed to replicate the data reported in that paper.
+This repository contains all the code needed to replicate the data reported in that section.
 It also contains the data and figures that are reported therein.

 If you have any questions and/or want to extend the code base and/or generate your own quantifier complexity data, feel free to get in touch!